Peter-Moller/moodle-usage-report/README.md

 - If local processing needs to be done on the material, an external script can be specified in the `LOCAL_PROCESSING` settings variable.
 (We use this to feed our departmental monitoring system with data from this script).
 This is done by using `source` and thus all variables in this script may be used by the extension
 - Columns can be sorted by clicking the column headers
 - Courses can be searched
+- Maintains a textfile with the total number of users per day

 ---